Christmas Bombs at Churches, Elsewhere Kill 35 in Nigeria

 Tell me, are you still a bed wetter?

-Default-user-icon mazen (Guest) over 12 years
+Default-user-icon mazen (Guest) almost 13 years

 smelly_demon you are a "genius" "really".